itliao/Grandifolia/GeneticAnalyses/GeneticREADME.txt

 (3) Neighbor joining tree
 (4) Euclidean distance tree

-Filtered VCF file for all analyses: filter6_201218.vcf.gz
+Filtered VCF file for all analyses: filter6_201218.vcf.gz (DRYAD)

 ########################################################
 # Convert VCF to files for fastSTRUCTURE and ADMIXTURE #